Numerical approximation of SDEs driven by fractional Brownian motion for all $H\in(0,1)$ using WIS integration: Review of WIS integration

 \subsection{Translations and Gjessing's Lemma}

 To examine existence and uniqueness for a quasilinear SDE and to formulate a numerical method we require a technical result called Gjessing's Lemma.

-Recall that we have the white noise probability space $\Omega=\Swd$ and the Schwarz space $\Sw$.
-We can interpret $\Ltr$ as a subset of $\Swd$ by considering the embedding $f\hookrightarrow A_f$, where $A_f$ is the linear operator that acts on $g\in\Sw$ as
+Recall that we have the white noise probability space $\Omega=\calS'(\R)$ and the Schwarz space $\calS(\R)$.
+We can interpret ${L^2(\R)}$ as a subset of $\calS'(\R)$ by considering the embedding $f\hookrightarrow A_f$, where $A_f$ is the linear operator that acts on $g\in\calS(\R)$ as

-Suppose $\omega_0\in\Omega=\Swd$.
-The translation operator $\T_{\omega_0}\colon\hida\to\hida$ is defined by
+Suppose $\omega_0\in\Omega=\calS'(\R)$.
+The translation operator $\T_{\omega_0}\colon(\calS)\to(\calS)$ is defined by

-Here $\hida$ in the Hida test function space (see Appendix \ref{sec:Hida}).
-Theorem 4.15 in \cite{Hida1993} shows that $\T_{\omega_0}$ indeed maps $\hida$ onto itself, and does so continuously, for all $\omega_0\in\Omega$.
+Here $(\calS)$ is the Hida test function space (see Appendix~\ref{sec:Hida}).
+Theorem~4.15 in \cite{Hida1993} shows that $\T_{\omega_0}$ indeed maps $(\calS)$ onto itself, and does so continuously, for all $\omega_0\in\Omega$.

 Let us now fix some $p>1$.
-We can extend the definition of the translation operator $\T_{\omega_0}$, $\omega_0\in\Omega$, to $L^p(\R)$ by simply setting $\br{\T_{\omega_0}X}(\omega)\coloneqq X(\omega+\omega_0)$ for all $\omega\in\Omega$, where $X\in L^p(\P)$.
+We can extend the definition of the translation operator $\T_{\omega_0}$, $\omega_0\in\Omega$, to $L^p(\P)$ by simply setting $\br{\T_{\omega_0}X}(\omega)\coloneqq X(\omega+\omega_0)$ for all $\omega\in\Omega$, where $X\in L^p(\P)$.
 The translation operator generally does not map $L^p(\P)$ onto itself.
-However, if $f\in\Ltr\subset\Swd$, then \cite[Corollary 2.10.5]{Holden1996} shows that for all $q<p$ we have $\T_fX\in L^q(\P)$ if $X\in L^p(\P)$.
+However, if $f\in{L^2(\R)}\subset\calS'(\R)$, then \cite[Corollary 2.10.5]{Holden1996} shows that for all $q<p$ we have $\T_fX\in L^q(\P)$ if $X\in L^p(\P)$.
 Note that the translation operator has an obvious inverse, since

 This translation operator can be used in certain cases to remove a Wick product.
 This result is crucial for evaluating quasilinear SDEs.
-The first version of the result was stated as Theorem 2.10 in \cite{Gjessing1993manu}.
-Later it was generalized in \cite{Benth2000}.
-For a proof of the result as stated below, we refer to Theorem 2.10.7 in \cite{Holden1996}.
+The first version of the result was stated as Theorem~2.10 by \cite{Gjessing1993manu}.
+Later it was generalized by \cite{Benth2000}.
+For a proof of the result as stated below, we refer to Theorem~2.10.7 in \cite{Holden1996}.

 \begin{theorem}[Gjessing's Lemma] Let $p>1$.
-Suppose that $f\in\Ltr$ and $X\in L^p(\P)$.
-Then $\wexp{w_f}\d X\in L^q(\P)$ for all $q<p$.
+Suppose that $f\in{L^2(\R)}$ and $X\in L^p(\P)$.
+Then $\wexp{w_f}\dm X\in L^q(\P)$ for all $q<p$.
 Moreover,

 \end{theorem}